Metropolitan Opera: Finances and marketing

 The company's annual operating budget for the 2011–2012 season was $325 million, of which $182 million (43%) comes from private donations.
 The total potential audience across a season is 800,000 seats.
 The average audience rate for the 3800-seat theater in 2011 was 79.2%, down from a peak of 88% in 2009.
 Beyond performing in the opera house in New York, the Met has gradually expanded its audience over the years through technology.
 It has broadcast regularly on radio since 1931 and on television since 1977.
 In 2006, the Met began live satellite radio and internet broadcasts as well as live high-definition video transmissions presented in cinemas throughout the world.
 In 2011, the total HD audience reached 3 million through 1600 theaters worldwide.
 In 2014, according to Wheeler Winston Dixon, high ticket prices were making it difficult for average people to attend performances.
+In 2026, The Metropolitan Opera announced massive cuts and layoffs due to financial difficulties.